discretize/discretize-guides/fractals/cliffside/index.md

 <Grid>
 <GridItem>
 As soon as the <Specialization name="elementalist"/> did `/gg` too, everyone can resurrect and will respawn in front of the *Chest Seal* with a new *Cultist Hammer* ahead of you.
 It will take five hits to break the chest seal.
-If you see your Mesmer running ahead and placing a portal to the *Arm Seals*, try to get a hammer charge before taking it to above.
+If you see somebody running ahead and placing a <Item name="whitemantleportaldevice"/> to the *Arm Seals*, try to get a hammer charge before taking it to above.
 </GridItem>

 <GridItem>